cheneyweb/nodetracing/README.md

 [中文](/web/public/doc/README.md)

-Distributed tracking system which is a fully implementation of [opentracing](http://opentracing.io) standard. committed to the simplest deployment, the lowest invasion, the fastest out of the box design goals:
+Distributed tracking system which is a fully implementation of [opentracing](http://opentracing.io) standard.

+Design goals:

  - Simplicy for deployment
  - Non-invasion for development
  - Out-of-the-box for most scenarios